networknext/next/docs/source/index.rst

 When we find a route that meets your network optimization requirements, we steer player traffic across these private networks.
 Otherwise, players traverse the public network directly between the client and server.

-If at any point Network Next is down, our SDK automatically falls back to providing unaccerelated direct connections between clients and servers.
+If at any point Network Next is down, our SDK automatically falls back to the public network, without any disruption to your players :)

 Usage
 -----